trentbrivers/Project-Development-3308/FINAL_REPORT.md

 #### In the Middle of Implementing:
 In progress currently is the implementation of Final Jeopardy.
-There were several roadblocks encountered that led us to selecting the current iteration as an appropriate stopping point, namely the needing user input for selecting a bet amount for final jeopardy as well as adjusting the current routes/JSON array to account for the final jeopardy question and indicate that the round was final jeopardy.
-Given the scope of these changes and the time left in the semester we decided to avoid introducing potential bugs and favored shipped a functional product.
+There were several roadblocks encountered that led us to selecting the current iteration as an appropriate stopping point, namely  needing user input for selecting a bet amount for final jeopardy as well as adjusting the current routes/JSON array to account for the final jeopardy question and indicate that the round was final jeopardy.
+Given the scope of these changes and the time left in the semester we decided to avoid introducing potential bugs and favored shipping a functional product.
 Additionally, we were planning to adjust the database to account for multiple games worth of jeopardy questions.
-As constructed right now the database holds one jeopardy game HTML worth of question data, we would need to adjust the database to support handling multiple games of data and adjust the initialize game function to select a games worth of data from the database rather than pulling all of the questions in the database.
+As constructed right now the database holds one HTML jeopardy game worth of question data.
+We would need to adjust the database to support handling multiple games of data and adjust the initialize game function to select a games worth of data from the database rather than pulling all of the questions in the database.
 Given the scope of those changes we assessed the chance of introducing bugs as high and this was also put on hold in favor of project delivery.

 #### Planned Future Work: